-A fairly accurate channel estimation can, of course, be derived from a complete voltage scan which uses the smallest possible bin width by reading at every available voltage level using the so-called debug mode.
-However, the large number of reads required by this process stalls normal operations.
+A fairly accurate channel estimation can, of course, be derived from a complete voltage scan which uses the smallest possible bin sizes by reading at every available voltage level using the so-called debug mode.
+However, the large number of reads required by this process significantly increases device read latency and stalls normal operations.
 Such a large number of reads is likely not necessary.
-From the soft decoding literature [6], [15], [16], a relatively small number of read voltages is sufficient to give good performance in terms of both decoding and channel estimation.
+From the soft decoding literature [6], [15], [16], a relatively small number of word-line voltages sufficiently gives good performance in terms of both decoding and channel estimation.

-Furthermore, too many bins in the histogram will cause high computational cost in each iteration of the least squares algorithms described in Section IV, and also require more storage space.
+Furthermore, too many bins in the histogram increase the computational complexity in each iteration of the least square algorithms described in Section IV below, and also require more storage space in the controller.
 Thus a relatively small number of bins can reduce both complexity and latency.
-The choice for the number of bins also depends on the channel estimation algorithm employed.
+The choice for the number of bins required also depends on the channel estimation algorithm employed.
 Basic algorithms usually require more detailed channel measurements than advanced algorithms.
 As shown below in Sec.
-V, a 10-bin histogram can provide enough information for accurate estimations of the channel parameters in our model.
+V, a 10-bin histogram can provide accurate estimation of the channel parameters in our model.
 Thus, in exploring the performance of the three bin-placement paradigms, we focus on the 10-bin case.